-Graduation Rate - Percentage of students scheduled to graduate in 2020 who actually graduated as of submission of NACCAS 2021 annual report.
-The graduation rate does not reflect the students who may have transferred out and graduated due in part to the training provided by the IIC; nor does it show those who may have graduated their program at the School after the designated reporting period.
+The graduation rate does not reflect the students who may have transferred out and graduated due in part to the training provided by the International Institute of Cosmetology; nor does it show those who may have graduated their program at the School after the designated reporting period.
 A student is not considered a graduate even if they have completed all education requirements if they have an outstanding balance.